 Of course, the four young actors were not in any real jeopardy.
 Rob Reiner used a special long lens to create the illusion of the train being incredibly close, but because the actors didn't fear for their lives, Reiner wasn't getting the reaction he wanted.
 To elicit the proper responses, Reiner decided he had to scare them:

 We had some guys, it was very hot, 90 degrees out, and the guys were pushing this dolly down the track to follow these boys running, and they were supposed to be hysterical, just crying and panicking.
 We did it a bunch of times, and they kept not getting worked up.
-Finally, I start screaming, "These guys, the crew, are exhausted because you guys keep messing up and if you're not worried that the train is going to [off] you, I [will]."
+Finally, I start screaming, "These guys, the crew, are exhausted because you guys keep messing up and if you're not worried that the train is going to kill you, I'll kill you."

 They started crying, and we started rolling, and then they ran off the track and gave me a hug and said, "We did it.
 We did it, Rob."